AlexandreSev/Patch-Match/README.md

 ﻿# Patch-Match
 Implementation of some papers for hole filling in pictures.

+For the demo, please run the patch_match.ipynb notebook, located at ./hole_filling/.

 To use the file ./hole_filling/patch_match.ipynb:
 - change the path of the picture
 - change psi_min and psi_max.
 They are the limits of the patch size considered